HEALTHCARE COST AND UTLIZATION PROJECT HCUP

 - Changing the calculation of hospital universe discharges for the weights.

 The KID includes a sample of pediatric discharges from all hospitals in the sampling frame.
 For the sampling, we stratified the pediatric discharges by uncomplicated in-hospital birth, complicated in-hospital birth, and pediatric non-birth.
-To further ensure an accurate representation of each hospital’s pediatric case-mix, we also sorted the discharges by State, hospital, DRG, and a random number within each DRG.
-We then used systematic random sampling to select 10% of uncomplicated in-hospital births and 80% of other pediatric cases from each frame hospital.
+To further ensure an accurate representation of each hospital's pediatric case-mix, we also sorted the discharges by State, hospital, DRG, and a random number within each DRG.
+We then used systematic random sampling to select 10% of "normal newborns" born in the hospital and 80% of other pediatric cases from each frame hospital.

 To obtain national estimates, we developed discharge weights using the AHA universe as the standard.
 For the weights, we post-stratified hospitals on six characteristics contained in the AHA hospital files.
 These were the same characteristics used to define the NIS sampling strata, with the addition of a stratum for freestanding children's hospitals.
 We also stratified the KID discharges according to whether the discharge was an uncomplicated in-hospital birth, a complicated in-hospital birth, or a non-newborn pediatric discharge.
 If there were fewer than two frame hospitals, 30 uncomplicated births, 30 complicated births, and 30 non-birth pediatric discharges sampled in a stratum, we merged that stratum with an "adjacent" stratum containing hospitals with similar characteristics.